 Can the panels be extended for very high ceilings?

-Fibo can supply a ‘Covering Profile’, which is a two-part aluminium extrusion.
-Essentially the extrusion forms a ‘H’ shaped lock between the top of the lower panel and the bottom of the extension panel.
-Refer to [link to Covering Profile video] to see how this works.
+The Fibo system has an optional ‘Stacking Profile’, which is a two-part aluminium extrusion.
+The extrusion forms a ‘H’ shaped lock between the top of the lower panel and the bottom of the extension panel.
+Watch YouTube video (USA version) showing how to use the Stacking Profile.

 How do I calculate the correct quantities of Fibo product?

-In the Fibo Australian Price List there is a page specifically added to help select the correct quantities of Fibo product [Link to Price List Document].
+The Fibo Australian Price List includes a page specifically to help select the correct quantities of Fibo product; review page here.